On this page:

 What you can do to resolve a dispute

-If the matter remains unresolved, write to your landlord about the problem.
+If the matter remains unresolved, write to your landlord or tenant about the problem.

 If your dispute relates to an illegal eviction or an urgent repair, view our Emergencies and urgent issues page.